YottaDB/YDBDoc/ProgGuide/isv.rst

 YottaDB permits the SET command to modify the value of $ZINTERRUPT.

 If an interrupt handler changes the current IO device (via USE), it is the responsibility of the interrupt handler to restore the current IO device before returning.
-There are sufficient legitimate possibilities why an interrupt routine would want to change the current IO device (for example; daily log switching), that this part of the process context is not saved and restored automatically.
+There are sufficient legitimate possibilities for why an interrupt routine would want to change the current IO device (for example; daily log switching), that this part of the process context is not saved and restored automatically.

 The initial value for $ZINTERRUPT is taken from the UNIX environment variable gtm_zinterrupt if it is specified, otherwise it defaults to the following string: